flame-engine/flame/doc/flame/camera_component.md

 - `MaxViewport` (default) -- this viewport expands to the maximum size allowed by the game, i.e. it will be equal to the size of the game canvas.
+- `FixedResolutionViewport` -- keeps the resolution and aspect ratio fixed, with black bars on the sides if it doesn't match the aspect ratio.
 - `FixedSizeViewport` -- a simple rectangular viewport with predefined size.
 - `FixedAspectRatioViewport` -- a rectangular viewport which expands to fit into the game canvas, but preserving its aspect ratio.
 - `CircularViewport` -- a viewport in the shape of a circle, fixed size.

-If you add children to the `Viewport` they will also appear as static HUDs in front of the world, but they won't have the `Viewfinder`'s pre-scaling applied to it, which is used to size the HUDs according to the fixed resolution that has been specified in `CameraComponent.withFixedResolution`, if any.
+If you add children to the `Viewport` they will appear as static HUDs in front of the world.

 ## Viewfinder